Polygon Tool

 Default

 Click and drag diagonally from one corner to the opposite corner.
-This is the standard way to draw rectangles - perfect for when you want to fit shapes into specific areas.
+This is the standard way to draw polygons - perfect for when you want to fit shapes into specific areas.

 Centre-Out Mode